At CES, TVs and voice assistants are dominating

 Arriving in Las Vegas, CNET's TV guru David Katzmaier's had high hopes for Hisense's Chinese rival TCL.
 The company's P series, introduced last year at CES, was 2017's the best 55-inch TV for the money.
 Today it showed a successor TV, the 2018 6 series, which looks even better.
 It keeps features like full-array local dimming and Roku's excellent Smart TV system, but adds a 65-inch size and a slicker finish.

 Nvidia's CES press conference was Sunday night, but its BFGD is still worth a mention.
-Short for Big Format Gaming Display, it's not surprisingly is a 65-inch display built for gamers with features like a native 120Hz refresh rate and true high dynamic range (HDR).
+Short for Big Format Gaming Display, not surprisingly it's a 65-inch display built for gamers with features like a native 120Hz refresh rate and true high dynamic range (HDR).

 Your voice assistant is everywhere